The Best Aerodynamic Semi Upgrades to Boost MPG & Save on Fuel Costs

 Side skirts minimize airflow under the truck's trailer, reducing drag.
 These parts hang from the trailer’s landing gear to the rear wheels.

-Estimated fuel efficiency can improve by 1% to 5%.
+Estimated Fuel Efficiency Savings: 1% to 5%.

 Although fuel savings from aerodynamic components seem minimal, they compound with each lightweight add-on part.
-Having this, along with good truck spec’ing, can save a lot of dollars at the pump.

 Don’t just get fuel-efficient parts, start practicing good driving habits for maximum cost savings at the pump.